The Pussycat Dolls: 2003–2007: Recording group formation and PCD

 The group was selected to perform for the introduction for ABC's coverage of the NBA.
 The Pussycat Dolls first opened for The Black Eyed Peas' Honda Civic Tour in North America.
 To further promote the album, Snoop Dogg was added to a remix of "Buttons", which became a worldwide hit reaching number three on the Billboard Hot 100, and top five elsewhere.
 The Pussycat Dolls embarked on their PCD World Tour with Rihanna as the opening act in the UK leg.
 One of the dates of the PCD World Tour was recorded and streamed via MSN Music.
-The group ran into trouble in Kuala Lumpur, Malaysia with the authorities for sexually explicit dancing.
-The performance, a part of the PCD World Tour, was not well received in the Muslim state, which frowned upon the group's "eye-popping attire" and "sexually suggestive stage routines".
+On August 8, the group were implicated by Islamic authorities over the act's concert performance, a stop of the PCD World Tour in Kuala Lumpur, Malaysia with the authorities taking offence and charging the group over "eye-popping attire" and "sexually suggestive stage routines".
 Absolute Entertainment, the company behind the group's appearance in Malaysia, was fined $3000 for the incident.
 Two final singles would be released from the album, "I Don't Need a Man" and "Wait a Minute", with the former becoming a moderate success and the latter becoming the group's fifth top 40 single on the Hot 100.

 To further promote PCD, the Pussycat Dolls toured along with Danity Kane on Christina Aguilera's Back to Basics Tour in North America from February to May 2007.
 The success of the group's debut album brought them a wide array of spin-offs including a CW reality series, Pussycat Dolls Present: The Search for the Next Doll.
 The goal of the show was to add a seventh member to join them in future endeavors.
 Asia Nitollano was announced as the winner on April 24, however several months later, it was revealed that Nitollano had actually quit the group shortly after the finale aired.
 Following their performance at Live Earth, the group would only have occasional one-off performances for a while and went on a hiatus in mid-2007, during which Scherzinger attempted to launch a solo career.
 Plans for her debut solo album, Her Name is Nicole, would eventually be shelved after the release of four singles failed to make an impact on the charts.
 In August 2007, Sutta would be featured on the Paul van Dyke track "White Lies", which topped the US Billboard Hot Dance Singles chart.